Exploring the Trail

 The section from Guildford to Reigate with St Marthas, Albury Down, White Down, Box Hill and Colley Hill is more challenging.

-Whilst the route is well signed throughout, an up to date map or GPS mapping is essential.
+The route is well signed throughout, but we always recommend following an up to date map or GPS mapping.

 How do I get to the North Downs Way?

-The start of the Trail at Farnham is easily accessible by public transport.
-There are direct train services between London Waterloo and Farnham.
+The trail is easily accessible by public transport.
+Most people start at Farnham in Surrey, and there are direct train services between London Waterloo and Farnham.
 Farnham is also served by coach and local buses.

 London Gatwick and Heathrow Airports are both within an hour’s drive of Farnham.
 From Heathrow take a rail-air coach link to Woking railway station where you can catch a direct train to Farnham.
 From Gatwick, take the Gatwick Express to London Victoria station and transfer to London Waterloo for rail services to Farnham.

-From the end of the Trail at Dover there are regular train services from Dover Priory train station to London.
+From the end of the trail at Dover there are regular train services from Dover Priory to London.
 National Express operates frequent coach travel between London and Dover.
 Local bus services visit surrounding towns and villages.